2140data/react-btcpay-paybutton/README.md

 - **Description**: Defines the list of currencies that will be available in the dropdown for the user to select.
 This should be used in conjunction with the `currency` prop.
 - **Default**: ['SATS'].
 You can extend the array to include other currencies like ['SATS', 'BTC', 'USD'].

+:warning: **IMPORTANT** :warning:
-:warning: **IMPORTANT** If you add new currencies, you are responsible for providing your own currency conversion logic!
+If you add new currencies, you are responsible for providing your own currency conversion logic!

 #### `defaultPaymentMethod`
 - **Type**: `String`